1 dead, 3 injured as police search for suspect in Ottawa shooting

 Officers responded to a call of shots fired downtown shortly after 7:30 a.m., Ottawa Police Acting Inspector Francois D'aoust told reporters.

 They found four victims with gunshot wounds at a home.
-One person died at the scene, and three were taken to a hospital in serious condition, he said.
+One person died at the scene.

 One victim is a 15-year-old boy, Children's Hospital of Eastern Ontario in Ottawa tweeted.
-He is in stable condition.
+He is in stable condition at the hospital.

+The other two victims are in critical condition at The Ottawa Hospital, spokeswoman Michaela Schreiter told CNN.

 Anyone with information about the incident or suspect are asked to contact the Major Crime Unit of Ottawa Police Service or call 613-236-1222, ext.
 5493.